 Sporting occasions / Weddings

-- Smart chinos that can be easily paired with a variety of jackets.
+- Choose smart chinos that can be easily paired with a variety of jackets.

-- Smart sports jackets from navy to check, to add a little variety, Dont be afraid to add some colour.
+- Smart sports jackets from navy to check, to add a little variety.

 - Smart, classic lace up shoes from Barkers, Oliver Sweeney or Churches.

 - Smart leather or suede loafers to add a little more of a casual look.

 - Choose a merino sweater for when it gets a bit chilly.
 Merino works well as it adjusts to the temperature of your body.

 - Slim fit, sharp business suits- You ideally need 4-5 suits for a great rotation

 - Business shirts- 5-10 Choose twills and Oxford fabrics that last.
 Hard collars are recommended to look sharp.

 - Ties Keep classic width ties (7-8cm) with subtle textures, patterns and spots.

 Sarah Gilfillan of Sartoria Lab commented on what she finds herself shopping for with her clients: